zhengis-alinur/i-m-music-nodejs/README.md

 ### 2. Set up the Backend (Nest.js):

-- Navigate to the frontend folder:
+- Navigate to the root folder:

 - Install dependencies: